espressif/vscode-esp-idf-web-extension/README.md

 ## Features

-Allow the user to flas and monitor with ESP-IDF Webserial esptool-js.
+Allow the user to flash and monitor with ESP-IDF Webserial esptool-js.

 `ESP-IDF-Web Flash`: Command to flash binaries from selected workspace to selected serial port.